||all reasonable steps have been taken to find a record requested; and

 ||there are reasonable grounds for believing that the record—

-the information officer of a public body must, by way of affidavit or affirmation, notify the requester that it is not possible to give access to that record.
+the head of a private body must, by way of affidavit or affirmation, notify the requester that it is not possible to give access to that record.

 ||If, after notice is given in terms of subsection (1), the record in question is found, the requester concerned must be given access to the record unless access is refused on a ground for refusal contemplated in Chapter 4 of this Part.